NandyShi/libwshandshake/README.md

 }
 ```

 this would output: `s3pPLMBiTxaQ9kYGzzhZRbK+xOo=` which of course is the response to send.
-Currently the performance is 4x as bad compared to OpenSSL.